andalugeeks/andaluh-cordova/README.md

 [cordova-ios](https://github.com/apache/cordova-ios) version 4.5.5.

 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `www/` directory.
 Use the `--prod` flag for a production build.

+### Cordova Prepare
+Once you have built the angular app (previous step), the following command will install the platforms (android, ios) and apply whatever config is found in the `config.xml` file.

+`cordova prepare`

 ### Cordova Build
-Once you have built the project (previous step) and you have your app files generated at `www`directory, the next command will build the app in the target platform (ios|android)
+Once you have built the project (previous step) and you have your app files generated at `www`directory.
+The following command will build the app in the target platform (ios|android)

 `cordova build ios|android`

 ### Cordova Emulate
 `cordova emulate ios|android`

 ### Cordova Run
-`cordova emulate ios|android`
+`cordova run ios|android`

 ### Run with Docker
 Run `ng build --prod` to build the project.
 Then run `docker-compose up --build` to build the docker image from `www/` built artifacts and running within a container with nginx.
 Edit the `docker-compose.yml` file with your preferences.

 ## Support